 A related case involves Grubhub, a food-delivery company.
 In February 2018, a San Francisco judge ruled that a Grubhub driver was an independent contractor.
 However, the case is now with the Court of Appeals for the 9th Circuit.

 The irony lost on the activist Uber drivers is that they are the recipients of monumental faith placed in them by investors—even generosity.

 The attorney representing the plaintiffs in the Massachusetts case has alleged that “while Uber is reaping money for themselves, you have thousands of Uber drivers across the country who are underpaid.”

-Uber Technologies Corp would love to be rolling in the dough.
-The truth is that Uber is rolling in the red to the tune of $4 billion per year.
-Entitled drivers seeking to take more from Uber are killing the golden goose and are lucky to have their roles at all.
+Uber Technologies Inc. would love to be rolling in the dough.
+The truth is that Uber is rolling in the red, to the tune of $4 billion per year.
+Entitled drivers who seek to take more from Uber are killing the golden goose and are lucky to have their roles at all.

 Uber has many competitors, including Lyft in North America and Grab in Southeast Asia.
 Nothing is stopping drivers from switching for better deals.
 The lawfare approach, particularly in Ontario, smacks of going after the big guy and taking him for all he is worth, without concern for the consequences.

 Perhaps Uber can succeed in breaking what is about to fall—and deserves to be pushed: stifling, inflexible labor relationships mandated by state bureaucrats.
 If so, it will be another feather in the cap for Uber and more weight for its moral high ground and the gig economy over Luddites and cartel cronies.

 Fergus Hodgson is the founder and executive editor of Latin American intelligence publication Antigua Report.

 Views expressed in this article are the opinions of the author and do not necessarily reflect the views of The Epoch Times.